oaimli/PeerSum/README.md

 * label, str, (train, val, test)
 ```

 You can access the original webpage of the paper via the link https://openreview.net/forum?id= with paper_id.
 For example, the paper is iclr_2018_Hkbd5xZRb, then the link is [https://openreview.net/forum?id=Hkbd5xZRb](https://openreview.net/forum?id=Hkbd5xZRb).
+Review_ids, review_writers, review_contents, review_ratings, review_confidences, and review_reply_tos are just columns of reviews in peersum_all.json

 Up to now, the dataset has in total of 14,993 samples (train/validation/test: 11,995/1,499/1,499) from the following conferences.
 (You can use paper_id to filter samples in different years and venues.
 We will include more data from coming conferences in future.)
 ```